It's the 4th of July weekend in America, but we are celebrating something completely different.

 A week after, once we got Immanuel settled, his dog ‘Supergirl Smoogie’ joined us.
 She barked like crazy, and I was thinking maybe this wasn’t such a good idea!
 Turns out, she was actually barking at Daniel – she hadn’t been around adult males much.
 I’m super attached now, and my lap is her favorite place to sleep!

-On the Saturday morning before Easter, God started talking to me about adopting Immanuel.
+On the Saturday morning before Easter, I woke up thinking about adopting Immanuel.
 I wasn’t even sure you could adopt an adult!
 Turns out you can.
 The process is simpler in some ways – since he’s over 18, it just takes his and our consent – but there’s also no forms you can fill out, so Daniel had to draft legal letters.
 On Easter Day, we asked Immanuel if he wanted to be our son.
 It was one of the happiest days of my life.

 Daniel researched and wrote the letters (fortunately, he worked in a law office in his early adult years!)